mbernste/mbernste.github.io/_posts/2022-03-04-gradient_boosting.md

 $$L : \mathcal{H} \rightarrow \mathbb{R}$$

-So how dow we compute gradients and how do we derive a gradient descent algorithm?
+So how dow we compute gradients of $L$ in order to derive a gradient descent algorithm?

-The answer to these questions requires a brief forray into functional analysis and the calculus of various.
+The answer to this question requires a brief forray into functional analysis and the calculus of various.
 We will seek to derive a sort of generalization of gradient descent on spaces of functions that we will refer to as "functional gradient descent".

 The gradient boosting algorithm
 -------------------------------